jeffvdv/Mynotes/allnotes.md

 - Spread: Each instance is created in a separate rack, with independent network and power.
     - Maximum availability

+## Encryption & Downtime

+EFS and RDS encryption has to be enabled at creation (Create new one for encrypting your data) With EBS it is the same, but you can rsync or robocopy to migrate data from one ebs to an encrypted one or use the snapshot strategy.

+With S3 you can enbaled encryption at any moment.

+## KMS vs. CloudHSM

+Both allow you to generate, store and manage cryptographic keys used to protect data in AWS.

+HSM (Hardware Security Modules) are use to protect the confidentiality of you keys.

+KMS:

+- Shared hardware
+- multi-tenant managed service
+- generate, store and manage encryption keys
+- EBS, S3, RDS, DynamoDB, etc.
+- Symmetric keys

+Cloud HSM:

+- Dedicated instance
+- generate, store and manage encryption keys
+- HSM is under you exclusive control within your own VPC
+- FIPS 140-2 Level 3 compliance
+- Banking (don't use multi-tenant hardware)
+- Use cases:
+    - database encryption
+    - Digital Rights Management (DRM)
+    - Public Key Infrastructure (PKI)
+    - Authentication and authorization
+    - Document signing
+    - Transaction processing
+    - Encryption data in AWS
+    - Symmetric (Same encryption key algorithm to encrypt and decrypt your data) and Assymetric keys

+## AMIs

+AMI provides all the information:

+- Template root volume (OS and Applications)
+- Launch permissions (Which AWS accounts can use the AMI)
+- Block device mapping to specify EBS volumes to attach

+You must register an AMI before using it.

+Copy AMI to another region to use it there.

+## Sharing AMIs

+After creating an AMI, you can either keep it private by default, share it with a specified list of AWS accounts, make it publicly available or even sell you AMI to other AWS users.

+You pay for storage for the AMI.

+The owner of the source AMI must grant you read permissions for the storage that backs the AMI (EBS snapshot or S3)

+You cannot directly copy an encrypted AMI shared by another account:

+- Copy the snapshot and re-encrypt using your own key
+- The sharing account must also share with you the underlying snapshot and encryption key used to create the AMI
+- You'll own the copied snapshot and can register it as a new AMI

+You can directly copy an AMI with an associated billingsProducts code (like Windows, Redhat and AMIs from AWS Marketplace.)

+billingProducts code is used to bill the use of an AMI (Windows Server or SQL Server License)

+## Snowball & Snowball Edge

+- Tamper-resistant enclosure for transporting data to one region specific
+- 256-bit encryption
+- install snowball-client

+Snowball Edge

+- 100 TB device
+- s3 compatible endpoint, supports NFS and also capable of running lambda functions (comes pre-configured with it)
+- Use this when require local processing

+## Storage Gateway

+on premise software appliance:

+- Install Storage Gateway Appliance in your datacenter (VM)
+- Supports VMWare ESXi or Microsoft Hyper-V
+- On-premises systems seamlessly integrate with AWS storage (f.e.
+S3)

+Types:

+- File Gateway:
+    - files stored as objects in S3
+    - Accessed using NFS or SMB
+    - Include all benefits of S3 (bucket policies, s3 versioning, lifecycle, replication)
+- Volume Gateway (iSCSI)
+    - Stored Volumes
+        - All data stored locally and backed up in AWS
+        - off-site async backups as EBS snapshots and stored in S3
+    - Cached Volumes
+        - Use S3 as your primary storage and cache frequently accessed data in you Storage Gateway
+- Tape Gateway (VTL)
+    - Archive data in Glacier
+    - Integrates with NetBacku, Backup Exec, Veeam etc. which connect to the VTL using iSCSI

+## Athena

+- Query service that enables you to analyse and query data located in S3 using standard SQL
+- Serverless (pay per query/ per TB scanned)
+- Used for query logs stored in S3
+- Run business reports
+- Analyse AWS cost and usage reports
+- Run queries on click-stream data

+Lab:

+- Cloudtrail => create Trail
+- Select all S3 buckets in your account to record
+- Storage location in S3 (create new)
+- Go to Athena
+- Create query (Create Database myathenadb)
+- Create a table with a format attributes for cloudtrail logs
+- Add the location of the s3 bucket in a query (LOCATION 's3://...')
+- Run query for table creation
+- Table should be populated with cloudtrail logs
+- Now you can query the cloudtrail logs

+## EFS

+- Has a lifecycle which allows you to automatically move files to EFS IA when it is not accessed for a period of time
+- Configure encryption data at rest and in transit

+Use FSx for Windows (other service than EFS)

 # High availability

 ## Elasticity (Short term) & Scalability (Long term)